 - Evaluation tools — To objectively measure response quality and compare prompts

-Practical exercises to improve
+Practical exercises to level up

 Exercise 1: Zero-shot vs few-shot (beginner)